-Does your small or large barking dog barks non stop all day, and that starts to bother you and your neighbors?
+Does your dog bark non stop all day, and that starts to bother you and your neighbors?

 Now, you have decided to invest in a dog bark collar to train unwanted barking habits out of your talkative pup?